 Today, in the era of Internet, basically everyone can write and publish a review

 .
 So what do you do if you want to distinguish yourself?
-Why, make a Video Review Show, of course.
+Why, make a Video Review Show, of course (although even this won't necessarily distinguish yourself, given how many of these now exist on the internet).

 This concept is similar to Review Blog